 Norman F. Klick, Jr.

-Norman has advised and represents numerous high-profile clients, including professional athletes, a Grammy Award-winning rock band, a very well,\-known rap artist and an NFL starting quarterback.
-Norman acts as general counsel for Proehlific Park, a youth center created by NFL superstar, former Carolina Panther and two-time Super bowl winner Ricky Proehl.
+Norman has also advised and represents numerous high-profile clients, including professional athletes, a Grammy Award-winning rock band, NFL players and an internationally known rap artist.
+Norman also acts as general counsel for Proehlific Park, a youth center created by NFL superstar, former Carolina Panther, and two-time Super Bowl winner Ricky Proehl.
 Retained as the primary legal counsel at the onset, Norman assisted in the creation of Proehlific Park and remains actively involved in its operation and mentoring disadvantaged youth.
-He is currently developing a program called the “Boys Club” in which he and others are working with teenage young men to mentor them on issues ranging from respect for themselves and others to simple matters like learning how to tie a tie knot and basic hygiene.

-One of Norman’s greatest professional and personal honors was to represent and advise victims of the Ft.
+One of Norman’s greatest lifetime honors was to represent and advise victims of the Ft.
 Hood terrorist shooting.
 He was involved in persuading the United States government to award the victims Purple Heart Medals.
-In appreciation for Norman’s efforts and assistance, these victims bestowed upon Norman a United States Flag which they flew over their base in Afghanistan, which Norman proudly displays in his office.
-“This Flag motivates me each and every day to never stop fighting for justice for my clients just like our service members do for you and me,” Norman states.
+In appreciation for Norman’s efforts and assistance, these soldiers bestowed upon Norman a United States Flag that they flew over their base in Afghanistan.
+Norman proudly displays it in his office.
+“This Flag motivates me each and every day to never stop fighting for justice just like our service members do daily for you and me,” Norman states.